-To enable the chip and set a hardware password:
+To enable the chip and set a Security Chip password:

-1. Click Start > Programs > Client Security Software Utilities > Administrator Utility.
+1. Click Start > Programs > IBM Client Security Software > Administrator Utility.

-The following window opens and asks you to enable the IBM embedded Security Chip for the IBM client.
-Click Yes.
+The following message is displayed that asks you to enable the IBM embedded Security Chip for the IBM client.

 Enable embedded Security Chip ×

-Before you can use the Client Security Software, you must enable the embedded Security Chip, Would you like to enable the chip?
+Before you can use the Client Security Software, you must enable the embedded Security Chip.
+Would you like to enable the chip?

 Yes N o